Centrality Measures in Networks: Introduction

-In particular, we first note that standard centrality measures can be written as functions of what we call `nodal statistics': vectors of data describing the position of a node in a social network.
-For instance, the `neighborhood' statistic measures the number of nodes at each possible distance in the network from a given node - so lists how many neighbors it has, how many nodes at path distance two, three, etc. The `walk' statistic measures the number of walks of different lengths originating from a given node; and the `intermediary' statistic measures the number of shortest paths connecting other nodes in the network which pass through a given node.
-Standard centrality measures are actually each based on one of just a few variations on nodal statistics.
-A centrality measure processes this information and produces a score for each node.
+In particular, we first identify what we call ``nodal statistics.''
+These summarize information about the position of a node in the network.
+A most basic nodal statistic is the neighborhood structure surrounding a given node: how many nodes are at various distances from the given node.
+Another common nodal statistic is how many nodes lie on walks of various distances from a given node.
+Walks allow for cycles and thus result in different information about a node's reach.
+Which of paths (neighborhoods) or walks is appropriate depends on the context.
+The third most common nodal statistic is a count of how many shortest paths of various lengths between pairs of other nodes a given node lies upon.

-In principle, one can imagine many different ways of processing such information.
-Our main theorem is a complete characterization of the way in which all standard centrality measures operate.
-We show that all standard centrality measures are characterized by axioms of monotonicity (higher statistics lead to higher centrality), symmetry (nodes' centralities only depend on their statistics and not their labels), and additivity (statistics are processed in an additively separable manner).
-Monotonicity and symmetry are reasonably weak axioms.
-However, additivity is a strong and narrow axiom, and yet it is one that has always been implicitly used when defining centrality measures.
+Second, we show that each prominent centrality measure can be viewed as an additively separable weighted average of some nodal statistic.
+As weights are varied, the relative importance of a node's position in terms of nearby versus far-off relationships is changed.
+Again, which is most natural depends on the context.
+In fact, one of our results shows that the most prominent centrality measures are characterized by axioms of monotonicity (higher statistics lead to higher centrality), anonymity (nodes' centralities only depend on their statistics and not their labels), and additivity (statistics are processed in an additively separable manner).
+Monotonicity and anonymity are normatively appealing axioms.
+Additivity ties things down to a particular functional form, but one that has always been implicitly used when defining centrality measures.
+It has nice mathematical properties, which might explain why it underlies essentially all measures.

-Our results also show that there is a strong parallel between centrality measures and the restrictive way in which economists model time-discounted utility functions, which are characterized by very similar and strong axioms -- taking similar functional forms.
-Thus, centrality measures all operate in the same narrow manner.
+From our results, distinguishing centrality measures boils down to which nodal statistics they incorporate and how they weight information from different distances.
+These results help us to categorize most standard centrality measures as being of seven different types, depending on which of the three nodal statistics they make use of and which of four different weighting approaches are used (with some combinations not making sense or being redundant, reducing the twelve to seven).

-With this perspective, the critical differences between the standard centrality measures boil down entirely to which nodal statistics they incorporate and not in the way in which they process that information.
-This suggests that despite the seeming abundance of centrality measures, there is still ample room for new measures that process information about nodes' positions in novel ways - moving beyond the narrow class of additively separable measures.
+With this perspective, we provide a discussion of how to interpret which centrality measure is most appropriate in which context.